tasmota/docs/peripherals/ADC.md

 ESP8266 has a single ADC pin available.
 It may be used to read voltage at ADC pin or to read module supply voltage (VCC).

+> [!NOTE]
-> When referring to the ADC pin these terms are used interchangeably: ADC (Analog-to-digital Converter), TOUT, Pin6, A0 or Analog0.
+ When referring to the ADC pin these terms are used interchangeably: ADC (Analog-to-digital Converter), TOUT, Pin6, A0 or Analog0.

->
+> [!WARNING]
-> **Check your Wi-Fi module**.
+> Check your Wi-Fi module.
 The ESP8266 A0 pin supports a maximum voltage of 1.0V.
 Many newer Wi-Fi modules have an on-board voltage divider to support a higher A0 input voltage range (typically in the range between 0 and 3.3 volts).
 You may need to use an external voltage divider to ensure your input voltage is in the right range.

-By default Tasmota uses ADC pin to read voltage.
-The signal comes from an analog [peripheral](peripherals), or sometimes from the device itself (see [Shelly 2.5](Shelly-2.5)).
+By default Tasmota uses the ADC pin to read voltage.
+The signal comes from an analog [peripheral](/peripherals/), or sometimes from the device itself (see [Shelly 2.5](/devices/Shelly-2.5)).

 After wiring a peripheral to A0 pin you have to configure it in **Configure Module**: